muguet-felice/keyboards/README.md

-# keyboards
+# Muguet Keyboards

-Firmware files for Muguet keyboard projects.
+Firmware, source files, and documentation for Muguet keyboard projects.

-## Status
+## Repository structure

-This repository is currently being prepared for future firmware distribution.
+Each product is stored in its own folder.

+Typical contents are:

+- `firmware/`
+  Prebuilt firmware files.

+- `source/`
+  QMK / Vial source files.

+- `README.md`
+  Product-specific information.

+- Setup guide PDF
+  Assembly and setup guide.

 ## Notes

-Firmware files are intended for supported ATmega32U4-based controllers unless otherwise noted.
+Firmware files are intended for the products and configurations described in each product folder.

-Unsupported microcontrollers or modified hardware are not officially supported.
+Unsupported microcontrollers, modified hardware, custom builds, and modified firmware are not officially supported.